duckie/StaticProjector/dev/doc/tutorial_sp_howto.md

 	snippet

-_Static Projector_ will use it to create to controller and the view.
+_Static Projector_ will use it to create the controller and the view.

 The third part is the "replace" part: